Rady0987/RUGWebEngineering/README.md

 The architecture of the API is very simple.
 It contains of 4 files.
 The _.database_ file implements basic database functions that are used by the application to interact with the stored resources.
 This is also where the database credentials reside.
 The _.api.php_ is home to 3 classes.
 The **API** class is used to decide which route should handle the request and makes sure the correct response is returned to the client.
 The **APIRoute** class takes care of the processing of calls to a specific route.
 All route/request combinations have their own **APIRoute** object which takes care of the logic.
 The **APIResponse** class is used as a response which can be returned to the client.
 It holds the HTTP status code and the resource to be returned.
 The **API** class takes care of providing the correct resource representation, by server-driven content negotiation.
 The _routes.php_ file is where the actual API is implemented using the classes discussed above.
 Lastly, the _.htaccess_ file routes requests to the _routes.php_ file, so our API can have REST-like endpoints for it's resources.

 #### Web Application
+Speaking about the front-end part, we wanted to create an intuitive, user-friendly interface that will perform well with the backend components and will provide the desired requirements of the project.
+For this reason, the web application was developed using a well-known TypeScript framework, Angular.

+Firstly, we thought of using the basic web developing languages, like HTML, CSS and JavaScript, since all of us were familiar with them.
+However,

 ### Work distribution